-Qualitative Research Methods for Public Health (no assessment)
+Qualitative Research Methods for Public Health

 The use of qualitative research methods in public health research, such as program evaluations and clinical trials, is increasingly common.
 The aim of this short course is to introduce participants to the theories, concepts and practice of qualitative research.
 Participants will gain practical skills in employing qualitative research designs, data collection and analysis.
 In particular, participants will learn how to meaningfully incorporate qualitative research with other research methods and study designs.